lawwu/awesome-llamas/README.md

 # awesome-llamas

-Awesome repositories for using LLaMA1 and LLaMA2 models.
+Awesome repositories for using LLaMA1 and LLaMA2 models from Meta.

 Given LLaMA2 is the first open source language model that is competitive with ChatGPT, thought it made sense to start documenting what is built on top of it.
+The main difference between LLaMA2 and LLaMA 1 is: LLaMA 2 available for free for research and commercial-use and it supports twice the context length of LLaMA 1.

 ## LLaMA2 Models
 - Original - Meta released 7B, 13B and 70B pre-trained and chat versions.